Kanban-Zai/kanban-zai-version-1.0/modules/3-process.md

 backlog in t-shirt sized chunks.
 There is a measure of tense in Kanban-Zai.
 Tense is used in the same way as it is normally used past tense, future tense.
 At the start of a project the whole team will be working "Past Tense".
 The goal being to move to "Future Tense".

+The ability of a team member to split and join cards as needed is a required part of the process.

 ### Sprints
 One week sprints are strictly enforced in Kanban-Zai.
 This is because there is no velocity measure.
 So instead we